Allen (brand)

-Allen is a brand of hand tools, most widely recognized for its wrenches, known generically as "Allen wrenches".
-As a brand, it is owned by Apex Tool Group.
+Allen was a brand of hand tools, most widely recognized for its hexagon-shaped wrenches, known generically as "Allen wrenches".
+As a brand, it was last owned by Apex Tool Group.

 History

+Allen created the Allen key in 1913 and created the Allen Manufacturing Company Inc advertisement for the Allen Safety Set Screw, a brand of set screw, in the Automobile Trade Directory, January 1913.

 Originally named Allen Manufacturing Company, the business produced hexagonal set screws and wrenches to fasten them.
-The terms "Allen wrench" (American English) and "Allen key" (British English) are derived from the Allen brand name and refer to the generic product category "hex keys".
+The terms "Allen wrench" (American English, though "Allen key" is also common in the US) and "Allen key" (British English) are derived from the Allen brand name and refer to the generic product category "hex keys".

 W.G.
 Allen filed the first related patent in 1909 for its recessed hex-driven safety screws, a safety improvement over fasteners which protruded from machinery.
 While other hex keys were patented before and after this date, the name would persist.
 Allen left the company shortly after.

 An advertisement for Allen safety screws would appear in the 1910 Annual Convention of International Association of Factory Inspectors.

 In 1922, Allen Manufacturing Company produced sets of tools under the company name "Bay State", suggesting that they may have privately acquired another hardware manufacturer, namely the Bay State Pump Company.

 Apex Tool Group owns the current trademark and has since renewed it.